Football in San Marino: Domestic football

 The San Marino Championship, founded under the auspices of the FSGC (San Marino Football Federation), is the premier footballing competition in San Marino.
-Fifteen teams take part in the competition, which are split into two groups of eight and seven teams.
-The top three teams from each section progress to a semi-knockout style Championship Playoff.
-The playoff champion earns a spot in the preliminary rounds of the Europa League, and in 2007, UEFA granted San Marino a spot in the 1st Qualifying Round of the Champions League.
+16 teams take part in the competition.
+In 2007, UEFA granted San Marino a spot in the 1st Qualifying Round of the Champions League.
 In 2007 league champion S.S.
 Murata was the first team to represent San Marino in the Champions League when they participated in the 2007–08 competition, losing to Finland's Tampere United.

-San Marino also have a representative in the Italian system with Victor San Marino (formerly San Marino Calcio) playing in Italian football's Eccellenza.
-San Marino Calcio played their home matches at the Stadio Olimpico of Serravalle.
+San Marino also have a representative in the Italian system with Victor San Marino (formerly San Marino Calcio) playing in Italian football's Serie D. San Marino Calcio played their home matches at the Stadio Olimpico of Serravalle.
 They were founded as early as 1960, though at times have gone under different names and not been associated with the Sammarinese FA.
-They have returned as Victor San Marino after a 2 year absence in 2021.
+They have returned as Victor San Marino after a 2-year absence in 2021.